 Act Image and Synchronisation: Branding Yourself as a Singer

+The importance of an artist’s image has arguably overtaken the quality of music.
+More than ever, visual branding and marketability really matters.
 As an artist, you have to have the whole package, from your vocals right down to your style choices and social media artwork.
-Act image and synchronisation is vital, and it needs to be uniform and consistent.

 First impressions count.
 Your act image can make or break you as the first thing the public see and experience – which heightens the importance of image for a singer.
 Synchronising your image with your marketing and promotion helps create a memorable brand.

 Your image and music is core to your act being successful and they must, therefore, reflect your personality and music along with – hopefully – making you stand out.
 We’ve come up with some tips that will help you with image, synchronising and branding yourself as a singer.

 When talking about image, images (pictures and photos) are of course pivotal.
 With the rise of Instagram and other social media channels, photos of singers are everywhere.
 Think about your process when deciding to listen to a new artist or track.
 What inspires you to do so?
 It might be a recommendation, or perhaps the singer’s photo, a poster or an album graphic has caught your eye and looks like the kind of thing you’d enjoy.

 This is a huge part of marketing and promotion and relates to not only the music industry but pretty much every other business and brand in existence.
 Singing may be heard rather than seen, but what it has been seen will affect what is heard and whether you are heard at all.